whatsBehind/online-chat/README.md

 - Online Chat Client

 It's a client class containing another socket connecting with the server.
-It supports message pull mode, which is that client sends a request to server and receives a response from the server, and it's a synchronous request.
+It supports message pull mode, which is that client sends a request to server and receives a response, and it's a synchronous request.
-It has two privates methods `sendRequest` and `receiveResponse` which are used to support communication with the server.
+It has two private methods `sendRequest` and `receiveResponse` which are used to support communication with the server.

 ``` Java
 public class OnlineChatClient {